 Economics (College of Arts and Sciences)

-Emphasis within the major: development economics, poverty and microcredit, financial economics
+Development economics, poverty and microcredit, financial economics

 This major focuses on economics as a social science.